 Match, the online dating website, introduced Missed Connections several months ago.
-They describe as “a new location-based feature on the Match app that allows users to see other members they have crossed paths with in real life.
+They describe it as “a new location-based feature on the Match app that allows users to see other members they have crossed paths with in real life.
 Whether that’s people who go to your park, your coffee shop or your parking garage.”

 The company is responding to concerns that online dating apps are making it harder to meet in real life.
 And, the missed connections feature is their way of trying to remedy that by allowing people to see other Match members they’ve encountered “in real life.”

 In theory, this sounds like a great feature.
 You might have heard the recent radio ads and thought it sounded like a great idea.
 And, it is in theory.
 Rather than sort through random people in a broad geographical area who may or may not be compatible, Match is honing in on shared interests, hangouts, and commonalities.
 These are all things we recommend for meeting new people.
 So far, so good.

 But, in reality, I believe it’s going to unfold negatively.
 Here’s why.

 Match claims there are safeguards to prevent stalking and unnecessary attention.
 While they might protect identity and exact location, I still think the feature, by its very nature, will enable and encourage creepy behavior from clueless or purposefully weird guys.

 Women complain all the time about random guys who stare at them from afar, stalk them via the internet, then send lame messages on social media.
 This behavior is invasive and creepy due to the randomness and lack of rapport.
 No woman wants a total stranger looking up her information and sending an unsolicited message.